elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-What the `login_by_username_and_pass/4` function does is to grab the player from
+What the `login_by_username_and_pass/4` function does is to grab the player
-the database using their `username` field.
+from the database by their `username` field.
 If the player exists and has the
 correct password, they will be logged in.
 Otherwise, we'll return an error.

 ## Trying Things Out